cesarsotovalero/cesarsotovalero.github.io/_posts/2020/2020-11-02-shortening-the-distance-between-academia-and-industry.md

 subtitle: An imperative need of researchers
 tags: science
 keywords: research, industry, collaboration
+description: |
-description: Presenting research work to industrial engineers is essential for the sustainability of the whole research business.
-Therefore, researchers should dedicate a significant portion of their efforts to strengthen the bonds between their work and the local industry.
+  Presenting research work to industrial engineers is essential for the sustainability of the whole research business.
+In this post, I emphasize the need for researchers to engage more actively with the local industry by sharing their findings, fostering collaborations, and addressing industry-relevant challenges.
+By doing so, researchers can demonstrate the practical value of their work, encourage investment, and create a symbiotic relationship that benefits both academia and industry.
 image: ../img/posts/2020/skates_cover.jpg
 share-img: ../img/posts/2020/skates_cover.jpg
 show-avatar: false